material-components/material-components-ios/contributing/releasing.md

 ### Sanity check: inspect the changes

-#### Diff just the components/*/src
+#### Diff just the components

 The final sanity check is to visually inspect the diff.

+> If you have configured Git with a GUI diff tool (`git difftool`), then you can add
+> `--use_diff_tool` to `scripts/release/diff` below.

+Generate a list of component public header changes:

+    scripts/release/changed_public_headers

-In general we only care about changes to the component source.
+Show changes to component headers:
-Note that scripts/release/diff takes a `--use_diff_tool` option to use your configured GUI `git difftool`.

-To filter the diff to only component changes, run:
+    scripts/release/diff components/*/src/*.h

+Show all changes to components:

     scripts/release/diff components/*/src/

-#### Public header file changes

-To generate a list of component **public header file** changes, run:

-    scripts/release/changed_public_headers

-#### Diff everything

-To see all changes that are part of this release, run:
+Show all changes that are part of this release:

     scripts/release/diff

 ### Classify the release type

-Based on the information at your disposal you should now be able to identify the release type and determine the new version number.

-Bump the release by running `bump` with the release's version number:
+You should now be able to identify the release type and its new version number.
+Bump the release (change the version number everywhere):

-    scripts/release/bump <version number>
+    scripts/release/bump <major.minor.patch>

-Also rename CHANGELOG.md's "release-candidate" section with the name of this release.
+Add the version number to the change log in the "release-candidate" section:

     $EDITOR CHANGELOG.md

-Commit the results to your branch.
+Commit the results to your branch:

     git commit -am "Bumped version number to $(pod ipc spec MaterialComponents.podspec | grep '"version"' | cut -d'"' -f4)." git push origin release-candidate